evan-placenis/Pretium-Engineering/src/app/api/chat/README.md

 These tools allow the AI to gather information on demand.

 - `get_report_slices`: Fetches summaries of specific sections of the report.
 This is the primary tool the AI uses when a user refers to a section by its number or title (e.g., "update section 3.1").
 It allows the AI to resolve the section number to a stable UUID before performing an action.
 - `get_chat_history`: Retrieves a summary of the recent conversation.
-The AI is instructed to use this sparingly, only when it needs to resolve a direct reference to a previous turn in the conversation (e.g., "what was the ID you gave me before?").
+The AI is instructed to use this when the user refers to previous messages, when asking clarifying questions that need context from prior exchanges, or when continuing work from previous conversations.
 - `search_project_specs`: Searches the project's knowledge base (embeddings) for technical specifications, codes, or requirements.

 ### 2. Action Tools